MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-concepts.md

 communicate across multiple channels such as Skype, Email, Slack, and more.
 It facilitates communication between bot and user, by relaying messages from bot to channel and from channel to bot.
+In the Bot Builder SDK for .NET, the <a href="https://docs.botframework.com/en-us/csharp/builder/sdkreference/db/dbb/namespace_microsoft_1_1_bot_1_1_connector.html" target="_blank">Connector</a> library enables access to the Connector.

 For details about using the Connector via the Bot Builder SDK for .NET, see [Send and receive activities](bot-framework-dotnet-connector.md).

 ##<a id="activity"></a> Activity